Tuesday MLB scores, highlights, updates, news: Diamondbacks' Ray keeps rolling

 4 (box score)

-Los Angeles Dodgers at St. Louis Cardinals (GameTracker)
+Los Angeles Dodgers at St. Louis Cardinals (box score)

 Arizona Diamondbacks 3, Pittsburgh Pirates 0 (box score)

-New York Yankees at Baltimore Orioles (GameTracker)
+New York Yankees 8, Baltimore Orioles 3 (box score)

 Toronto Blue Jays 6, Cincinnati Reds 4 (box score)

+New York Mets 5, Milwaukee Brewers 4 in 12 innings (box score)

-Seattle Mariners at Colorado Rockies (GameTracker)
+Seattle Mariners 10, Colorado Rockies 4 (box score)

-Houston Astros at Minnesota Twins (GameTracker)
+Houston Astros 7, Minnesota Twins 2 (box score)

-Boston Red Sox at Chicago White Sox (GameTracker)
+Boston Red Sox 13, Chicago White Sox 7 (box score)

-Atlanta Braves at Los Angeles Angels (GameTracker)
+Los Angeles Angels 9, Braves 3 (box score)

-Chicago Cubs at San Diego Padres (GameTracker)
+San Diego Padres 6, Cubs 2 (box score)

-Washington Nationals at San Francisco Giants (10:15 p.m.
-ET)
+Washington Nationals 6, San Francisco Giants 3 (box score)

 Robbie Ray is on a roll